Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Methods

 \paragraph{Offline Training.} Before federated training, we train a probe offline on labeled benign and malicious samples by computing the delta of LoRA $B$-matrices at local step $t$ and initialization:

-where $t \in \{1,\dots,T\}$ denotes the local step index and $T$ is the total number of local update steps per round.
+where $t \in \{1,\dots,T\}$ denotes the local step index, and $T$ is the total number of local update steps per round.
 We extract the LoRA $B$-matrix differences from all LoRA modules in the first transformer layer and form a feature vector:

 where $\Delta B_{0,t}^{(1)}$ denotes the $B$-matrix updates of all LoRA modules in the first transformer layer, and $\operatorname{concat}(\cdot)$ flattens each matrix and concatenates them in a fixed order.
-This representation captures the local update direction and serves as the probe’s input feature.
+This representation captures the local update direction and serves as the probe input.

-Then, based on the feature $x$, we train a probe to compute the maliciousness probabilities $s$:
+Based on the normalized feature $\tilde{x}$, we train a probe to compute the maliciousness probability $s$:

-where $a$ and $c$ denote the learnable weight vector and bias of the linear classifier, respectively.
-The probe therefore performs a logistic regression over the LoRA features (see Appendix~\ref{app:probe} for normalization details).
-These predictions provide fine-grained, parameter-level safety signals without accessing raw client data.
+where $a$ and $c$ denote the learnable update vector and bias of the linear classifier, respectively.
+The probe therefore performs logistic regression over the LoRA features (see Appendix~\ref{app:probe} for normalization details).
+These predictions provide fine-grained, parameter-level security signals without accessing raw client data.